mateoneira/mateoneira.github.io/_posts/2026-03-02-the-alpha-blending-problem.md

 [ILGS](https://openaccess.thecvf.com/content/ICCV2025/papers/Jang_Identity-aware_Language_Gaussian_Splatting_for_Open-vocabulary_3D_Semantic_Segmentation_ICCV_2025_paper.pdf) assigns each Gaussian a 16D identity embedding trained with a contrastive loss where same-object Gaussians are pulled together in embedding space, different-object Gaussians are pushed apart.
 Cross-view pseudo-IDs are obtained from [DEVA](https://arxiv.org/abs/2309.03903) tracking applied to SAM segments.
 An outlier filter removes Gaussians whose rendered identity disagrees with the pseudo-label.
 LERF average mIoU: 80.5.

-**ObjectGS** ([Zhang et al., ICCV 2025](https://arxiv.org/abs/2504.08452)) represents objects as explicit anchor-based clusters built on [Scaffold-GS](https://arxiv.org/abs/2312.00109) ([Lu et al., 2024](https://arxiv.org/abs/2312.00109)).
-Each Gaussian inherits a **one-hot** object ID from its anchor — no regression or continuous features, only a hard categorical assignment trained with cross-entropy loss (weight 0.2).
-Results: 3D-OVS mIoU 96.4, ScanNet++ IoU 95.38 — the highest numbers in the field.
+[ObjectGS](https://arxiv.org/abs/2507.15454) represents objects as explicit anchor-based clusters built on [Scaffold-GS](https://arxiv.org/abs/2312.00109).
+Each Gaussian inherits a **one-hot** object ID from its anchor: no regression or continuous features, only a hard categorical assignment trained with cross-entropy loss.
+Results: 3D-OVS mIoU 98.0, ScanNet++ IoU 95.38.
+The highest numbers in the field.

 **Trend.** Across the three paradigms, there is a clear empirical pattern: more discrete semantics yield higher segmentation accuracy.
 The open question is scalability — one-hot encoding over 20 indoor objects is straightforward; extending to tens of thousands of instances at urban scale has not been demonstrated.